CKB1738/movieapp/README.md

 Since the application is a guide to TV shows and movies, it does not need to store any movies and TV shows resources on the end user device.
 It will maintain a catalogue of movies and TV shows, and a link to the corresponding streamer.
 But, a trailer will be provided in each movie and TV shows for the user to preview.

+A basic level of security will be required for each user of the application.
+Each user has their own profile, which contains personal information, a list of users’ favourite TV shows and movies, and users’ published comments.
+A user should only be able to view their own profile.

+The application is designed as a phone application, but it will be extensible so that future release can have a desktop-based interface.